EgoNoBueno/NinjaTrader8---Public/README.md

 This project is a NinjaTrader code share.
 It was created to collaborate on Ninjatrader Code.

 Built With:
-NinjaTrader Script Editor
+Code built in Visual Studio, with development using Gemini 2.5 Pro, and then compile verified in Ninjatrader Editor.
+Currently switching over to Copilot for code development.
-Gemini AI 2.5 Pro
+Documents built using Gemini AI 2.5 Pro Deep Research.

 🚀 Getting Started
 To get a local copy up and running, follow these simple steps.